Flow-Opt: Scalable Centralized Multi-Robot Trajectory Optimization with Flow Matching and Differentiable Optimization: Validation and Benchmarking

 \subsection{Implementation Details}

-The flow network of Fig.\ref{fig:flow_model}, initialization network of Fig.\ref{unroll_learning} and the SF solver were all implemented in JAX \cite{jax} with Equinox \cite{kidger2021equinox} as the neural training library.
-The parameters of the network are presented in Appendix, Section \ref{Appendix}, Table \ref{tab:flow_model_parameters}, \ref{tab:init_model_parameters}.
-The flow policy was trained on 20 thousand trajectories that covered start and goal within a rectangular workspace centered at origin.
+The flow network Fig.\ref{fig:flow_model}, initialization network Fig.\ref{unroll_learning} and the SF solver were all implemented in JAX \cite{jax} using Equinox \cite{kidger2021equinox} as the neural training library.
+Network parameters are detailed in the Appendix (Section \ref{Appendix}, Table \ref{tab:flow_model_parameters}, \ref{tab:init_model_parameters}).
+All benchmarking experiments were conducted on an RTX 5090 desktop with an Intel i9 processor and 32GB of RAM.